A pile of books with one open on a photo of a dragon sculpture

 As a minimum, applicants should hold or be predicted to achieve the following UK qualifications or their equivalent:

-• a first-class or strong upper second-class undergraduate degree with honours in a relevant discipline in the humanities or social sciences.
+• a first-class or strong upper-second class undergraduate degree with honours in a relevant discipline in the humanities or social sciences.

-Most successful applicants have a degree in a humanities subject such as history of art, history, English, modern languages, Classics, theology, philosophy, archaeology or anthropology.
-Graduates in fine art who have excellent research and writing skills will also be considered.
 Applicants with social science and sometimes even science degrees have also been admitted provided they can make a persuasive application that attests to their interest in the visual arts, broadly defined, and demonstrates excellent preparation for the course’s research and writing demands.
-A degree in history of art is not a requirement and approximately half of each cohort will have completed an undergraduate degree in another subject.

 If your degree is not from the UK or another country specified above, visit our International Qualifications page for guidance on the qualifications and grades that would usually be considered to meet the University’s minimum entry requirements.